Newbury Abbot Trent

 Newbury Abbot Trent (14 October 1885 – 2 August 1953) was an English sculptor and medallist.
 Trent studied at the Royal College of Art and Royal Academy Schools, where he became an associate.
 His works include reliefs, statues and other forms of sculpture.
 Many of his most notable works are war memorials in England, Scotland and Wales.

 Background

-Abbot Trent was born in Forest Gate in Essex on 14 October 1885.
-He was the son of Walter F. Trent who was a builder and ship fitter by trade.
+Newbury Abbot Trent was born in Forest Gate in Essex on 14 October 1885.
+He was one of eleven children of Walter F. Trent who was a builder and ship fitter by trade.
 His cousin was the cinema architect William Edward Trent.

+When Newbury was about eleven years old, the painter and arts administrator Thomas Armstrong recognised his artistic talent when he discovered the boy drawing at the South Kensington Museum.
+Armstrong, whose own son had died at about the same age, persuaded Newbury's parents to allow him to adopt the boy and bring him up as an artist.
+Trent received early tuition at an art school at West Ham.
+In 1894 he gained an art scholarship to the Royal College of Art, where he studied for five years.
+In 1900 Trent entered the Royal Academy Schools.

+In 1902 Trent was awarded a commission in open competition for a memorial to King Edward VII at Brighton and Hove.
+Other major commissions during his career included the recumbent effigy of Dean Pigou in Bristol Cathedral and war memorials at New Barnet, Beckenham, Wanstead, Ilford, Tredegar and Wallsend.

-At an early age he was adopted by Thomas Armstrong the painter.
-He studied at the Royal College of Art and the Royal Academy Schools.
-He married (Phyllis) Hilda Ledward who was the daughter of the sculptor Richard Arthur Ledward (1857–90) and sister to Gilbert Ledward (1888–1960).
+Trent married (Phyllis) Hilda Ledward who was the daughter of the sculptor Richard Arthur Ledward (1857–90) and sister to Gilbert Ledward (1888–1960).
 They had two daughters: Margaret (Peggy) and Jennifer 1917–2002, who both trained as architects.

-Trent became an Associate of the Royal Academy and worked throughout his life from a studio on Beaufort Street, London.
-He died on 2 August 1953.
+Trent became an Associate of the Royal Academy and worked throughout his life from a studio on Beaufort Street, Chelsea, London.

+Newbury Abbot Trent died on 2 August 1953.
 His cremation took place at Putney Vale Crematorium.